The first 100 paying customers is always the hardest. Once you have this critical mass it gets much easier to attract new members.

 It is very rare that people go to a membership website and on the first visit reach for their credit card to subscribe.
 They usually want to build trust over time before making a longer-term commitment.

 Bearing this in mind, your 90 day plan should have two phases:

 - Phase 1 should last 80 days during which time your focus should be on driving traffic to your website and building a relationship with visitors who show an interest in the service you are providing.
-You build this relationship by getting interested visitors to sign-up to an email newsletter or other service which will enable you to proactively communicate with them.
-One very important point, which is counter intuitive, is you you should NOT allow people to become paying members during this phase.
+You build this relationship by getting interested visitors to sign-up to an email newsletter or other services that will enable you to proactively communicate with them.
+One very important point, which is counter-intuitive, is you you should NOT allow people to become paying members during this phase.
 Let me repeat you should make it clear that there is a membership area of the site and list all the benefits that members get, but you should NOT let people sign-up until Phase 2.
-People want more what they can’t have.
+People want more about what they can’t have.